 Upload

 CMP automatically adds assets associated with completed tasks and published articles (original and licensed) to the library for later use.
-To add assets, click Upload.
+To add assets, select Add > Upload in the Library.
 A dialog box shows a list of options to initiate your upload.

 - My Device – Drag and drop or select files from your device.